rnlagos/bash/README.md

 You need to download and configure the Python files above with your Plex token, IP and port before running the script.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+## Bash script for Conky

 **[service.sh](https://github.com/rnlagos/bash/blob/main/services.sh)**.
 This simple script shows various services running in the server, I use it with conky.
 It needs a proper font that can read Unicode Symbols.

 ``${alignr}${font Hack Sans:bold:size=8}${color0}${execpi 1 ./services.sh}``

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+## Bash script for automate Public IP in Wireguard

 **[wireguard_config.sh](https://github.com/rnlagos/bash/blob/main/wireguard_config.sh)**.
 If you are using Wireguard with dynamic ip, you can run this script everytime your ISP change your public ip to adjust your Wireguard's endpoint config.